Rounge-lab/GENOMICON-Seq/README.md

 `AMPLICON_LENGTH: 250`

-Specify the minimum aplicon length to be produced - `MANDATORY` (`integer`, do not enclose the value with double quotation marks)
+Specify the minimum amplicon length to be produced - `MANDATORY` (`integer`, do not enclose the value with double quotation marks)

 `NUM_CYCLES: "25"`